ing-bank/probatus/docs/source/index.rst

 .. image:: logo_large.png
   :alt: Probatus Logo
+  :width: 400
+  :align: center

-Library that standardizes and collects different validation steps to be performed on the models.
-We focus on binary classification models.
+**Probatus** is a Python library that standardizes and collects different validation steps to be performed on the models.
+It focuses on binary classification models to test and measure model robustness.

 .. toctree::
    :maxdepth: 2